- Mental Health & Wellbeing Strategy

 R U OK?
 Day @ Western

-In 2017, R U OK?
-Day campus events are being coordinated by the Mental Health and Wellbeing Promotions Team and their Student Ambassadors in partnership with Campus Life, Work, Health and Safety Unit, Food Services and Student Volunteers.
+In 2018, R U OK?
+Day campus events are being coordinated by the Mental Health and Wellbeing Promotions Team and their Student Ambassadors in partnership with Student Representation and Participation, Work, Health and Safety Unit, Campus Life, Student Support Services, Western Food Services and staff and student volunteers from multiple schools.

 Join a campus event